Whistle Down the Wind (film): Production

-The novel was published in 1959.
-Mary Bell based the three children on her own children, including Hayley Mills.
+The novel Whistle Down the Wind by Mary Hayley Bell was published in 1959.
+Bell based the three children on her own children, Jonathan, Juliet and Hayley Mills.
 The novel was turned into a stage play.
-Film rights were bought by Bryan Forbes and Richard Attenborough, who had moved into film production.
+The film rights were bought by Bryan Forbes and Richard Attenborough, who had moved into film production.
 They were friends of John Mills and Mary Bell and secured Hayley Mills to play the lead.
 She had just made Pollyanna for Disney.

 Forbes was so taken with the material that he wanted to write the script and direct.
-However the Millses would not approve him.
-This upset Forbes, who withdrew himself from the project.
+However, John Mills and Bell would not approve him.
+This upset Forbes, who withdrew from the project.
 Attenborough hired Keith Waterhouse and Willis Hall to write the script and Guy Green to direct.
 It was Waterhouse and Hall who decided to relocate the book's setting from Kent to Lancashire.
-Weeks before filming was to start Guy Green pulled out of the film, to accept an offer at MGM.
-Attenborough suggested that Forbes direct, but John Mills and Mary wanted Attenborough to do it.
-Attenborough had no ambitions towards directing then, and knew how badly Forbes wanted the job so he persuaded the Millses to listen to a pitch from Forbes as to how he would do it.
+Weeks before filming was to start, Green pulled out of the film to accept an offer at MGM.
+Attenborough suggested that Forbes direct, but John Mills and Bell wanted Attenborough to do it.
+Attenborough had no ambitions towards directing then, and knew how badly Forbes wanted the job, so he persuaded them to listen to a pitch from Forbes as to how he would do it.
 The pitch was successful and they gave their approval.

-Alan Bates, in his first starring film role, played the man in the barn.
+Alan Bates, in his first starring film role, played Arthur Blakey, the man in the barn.
 Local schoolchildren from the Lancashire villages around Burnley and Clitheroe were used as extras; children from Chatburn Primary School played the 'disciples'.
 The theme music by Malcolm Arnold became a classic.
 Bryan Forbes put the budget at £161,000, although other sources say it was lower.

-The film contrasts the children's innocent faith with the pragmatic and suspicious adults in the town.
-Heavy in allegory, many of the characters and events parallel those found in historical Christian literature.
-In one scene, a child is mocked and beaten into denying he had seen Jesus.
-After the boy's third denial, a train whistle is heard (representing Peter's denial in Luke 22).
-The strains of 'We Three Kings' can be discerned in the score as Kathy, her brother and sister march with the food 'gifts' they have acquired for the man in the 'stable'.
-They are spotted and followed by a group of country children (shepherds).
-The early core of children who are in on the secret number a dozen and are specifically called the Disciples in the film credits.
-When apprehended, Blakey is immediately frisked by police; his arms outstretched at his sides are a clear reference to the Crucifixion.

-In contrast with the children's concerns about Jesus, their local vicar's concerns are earthly.
-After being interrupted by Kathy in his reading at a café of Gently At The Summit, her parish priest avoids all questions of Christ and turns the tables, accusing the world of stealing church property.